 Then there’s the Browncoats Unite 10th Anniversary special where a lot of new information can be learnt.
 There’s information about story ideas that people had, some of which were incredibly dark and we’re actually quite glad never got made.
 Information is detailed about Inara and how there had been subtle hints in the series to an underlying medical condition that was never revealed.
 Our favourite tidbit though is the revelation that Mal has been surrounding himself with people that represent aspects of his former self, lost after the war.
 Having now read a few theories about it the consensus seems to be that Book represents his faith, Jayne represents his greed, Kaylee his hope, Inara his heart, Wash his sense of humour, Zoe his loyalty and Simon his heroism, River seems to be a bit of a conundrum though with a lot of people pointing to her representing his damaged sense of self.
 Regardless of that, it’s fascinating that a theme like this was included and makes me appreciate the show even more during repeat viewings (of which there have been many).

-Basically it’s a show we love and while regretting there wasn’t more of it we are also glad that it never outstayed it’s welcome.
-There are a few shows over the years that have gone on too long and lost the magic, either due to cast members moving on or just the writing owing the feel of what made the show great in the first place.
+Basically, it’s a show we love and while regretting there wasn’t more of it we are also glad that it never outstayed it’s welcome.
+There are a few shows over the years that have gone on too long and lost the magic, either due to cast members moving on or just the writing owing to the feel of what made the show great in the first place.
 If nothing else this is something that Firefly will never have to deal with, if there continues to be comics then I guess we can live with that and we will continue to recommend it to people as a matter of course.
 We’ve managed to get a few people into it so far which is always reassuring.